kumakyoo42/oma-file-formats/OMA.md

     00000130  07 6e 61 74 75 72 61 6c  00 00 00 bc 07 74 6f 75  |.natural.....tou|
     00000140  72 69 73 6d                                       |rism|

-The blocktable starts with a small number (0x02), thus it contains two entries.
-Each entry is an int (giving the position inside the chunk), followed by a string (smallint, followed by UTF8-characters), giving the key of the block.
-This is the blocktable deciphered:
+The blocktable starts with a `smallint` (`0x02`), thus it contains two entries.
+Each entry is an `int` (giving the position inside the chunk), followed by a `string` (`smallint`, followed by UTF8-characters), giving the key of the block.
+This is the blocktable
+deciphered:

 | block | position | key     |
 | ----- | -------- | ------- |